frank-123/KNIME-BigData-RaspberryPi-AWS/README.md

 ## What else can you do?
 * A Raspberry Pi is also suitable for a simple **Hadoop** and **HIVE** installation.
 It works and you can try it.
    * Please visit [Phil Davis's Github repository](https://github.com/phil-davis/HadoopRPi3/blob/master/docs/HadoopRPi3-setup.txt) for a *Hadoop* installation.
 He describes the setup of a cluster of 3 *Raspberry Pi's*.
-But if you follow only the first steps of his tutorial, you can setup jist one Raspberry Pi.
+But if you follow only the first steps of his tutorial, you can setup just one Raspberry Pi.
    * [This blog](https://blogs.sap.com/2015/05/03/a-haddop-data-lab-project-on-raspberry-pi-part-24/) describes the installation of *HIVE* on a *Raspberry Pi*.
 You have to start the *hiveserver* to connect via KNIME to the *HIVE* system.
 This is explained in the [3rd part](https://blogs.sap.com/2015/05/23/a-hadoop-data-lab-roject-on-raspberry-pi-part-34/) of the tutorial.
 The *hiveserver* uses port 10000.
 Part 1 of the tutorial describes the installation of the underlying *Hadoop* system.
-* Amazon AWS offers a free usage tier for new AWS customers expiring after 12 months.
+* Amazon AWS offers a [free usage tier](https://aws.amazon.com/free/?nc1=h_ls) for new AWS customers expiring after 12 months.
 The same installation of **Spark** also runs on the *free of charge* AWS system.
 You can try it.
 Just start an EC2 instance, install **Spark** and **Spark Jobserver** as described, enable ssh access to the EC2 instance via a password and add a new security group "Custom TCP" to use the port 8090.
-Ask Google for help!
-You will find the very good and detailedtutorials provided by Amazon AWS.
+Ask Google for help and look for the the very good and detailed tutorials provided by Amazon AWS!